 OUR STUDENTS ARE FUELING OUR FUTURE WORKFORCE AND MAKING A POSITIVE IMPACT ON OUR CITY.

-We’re strengthening the pipeline to success through Career and Technical Education (CTE) and Career Development
+We’re strengthening the pipeline to success through Career and College Success, formerly known as Career and Technical Education (CTE) and Career Development

 Denver Public Schools has set out on an ambitious path to dramatically improve how we’re preparing students for college and career.
-By implementing a pipeline of Career and Technical Education pathways, known as CTE and Career Development, DPS is preparing our future leaders for the very jobs that are in highest demand in Denver – ensuring that we are strengthening our city and our students’ futures.
+By implementing a pipeline of Career and College Success pathways, DPS is preparing our future leaders for the very jobs that are in highest demand in Denver – ensuring that we are strengthening our city and our students’ futures.

 In April 2014, DPS was chosen as one of 24 organizations nationwide to receive a four-year grant to enhance career-focused pathways in STEM.
-In partnership with the City of Denver, the Office of Economic Development, two and four year colleges and universities, and corporate and industry partners, DPS launched CTE and Career Development in eight high schools.
+In partnership with the City of Denver, the Office of Economic Development, two and four year colleges and universities, and corporate and industry partners, DPS launched Career and College Success in eight high schools.

 Our schools must do more to engage, prepare, and inspire college- and career-ready students, and our STEM programs must be better aligned to employer and post-secondary needs.

 - According to the U.S. Department of Education, many high school graduates lack exposure to learning that would link their work in school to college and careers – especially in the critically important fields of STEM.

 - Colorado’s students need to be adequately prepared for STEM occupations and we need a higher percentage of graduates to be on track to attain postsecondary credentials.

 - Many of America’s international competitors offer students a more rigorous and relevant education in their middle and high school years.